 The Flathead Chapter serves the greater Flathead, Northwest Montana, and Glacier National Park area.
-Monthly meetings are the 3rd Wednesday of the month in October, November, and January through April at Teakettle Community Hall 235 Nucleus Ave. in Columbia Falls.
-Programs start at 7 unless otherwise noted.
-We also encourage members to attend the 5:30 general meetings to discuss and plan Plant Society activities and business.
-Feel free to bring your sack supper.
-For for more information, contact Rachel Potter, 892-2446 or:
+Monthly meetings are the 3rd Wednesday of the month in October through April at North Valley Community Hall (also North Valley Physical Therapy)235 Nucleus Ave. in Columbia Falls unless otherwise noted.

 Click here for a list of native plant gardens in the Flathead area.

 Interested in Native Plant Landscaping in our area?
 Click here

 Wednesday, April 15, 7:00 pm.
 “A Garden on Sylvan Drive, Flathead Lake, Montana.”
 Kathy Ross will share her experience of 25 years of native and ornamental landscaping for a property on Flathead Lake.
 She encourages the value of native plant gardens but then shows how a native area can be enhanced with well-chosen ornamental varieties.
 Kathy will be making suggestions on what not to use in the way of ornamentals because of their invasive nature.
 Come with questions!

 Wednesday, May 20, 6:00 pm.
 Flathead Chapter Annual Meeting planning session with potluck of snacks and finger food.
 Flathead Chapter will host the Annual Meeting June 26-28, 2015 at the Loon Lake 4H Camp near Ferndale.